chromium/chromium/chrome/browser/apps/app_discovery_service/README.md

 - Crostini (Linux apps)
 - Borealis

-The AppsFetcherService acts as an intermediary between apps consumers and apps providers.
+The AppDiscoveryService acts as an intermediary between apps consumers and apps providers.
 This intermediary is useful because there is not a 1:1 but rather a 1:n relationship between apps consumers and apps providers: for a given apps consumer, we might need to fetch apps from different providers.
 This is